howerj/subleq/extra/ioccc/remarks.md

 To build this program from scratch:

-1. First invert the universe.
+1. First invent the universe.
 2. Wait for a C compiler to evolve on a planet.
-3. Capture the wild C compiler, *larger compilers are not necessarily better*, you can only evaluate a C compiler based off its excretions.
+3. Capture a wild C compiler, *larger compilers are not necessarily better*, you can only evaluate a C compiler based off its excretions.
 4. ${CC} -Wall -Wextra -pedantic -std=c11 -O3 prog.c -o prog